norshtein/open-service-broker-azure/docs/disaster-recovery/cosmosdb.md

 #### II.
 Manually

-If you only have few service instances in primary Cloud Foundry cluster, it's ok to manually create corresponding service instance.
-Following below steps:
+If you only have few service instances in the primary Cloud Foundry cluster, it's ok to manually create corresponding service instance.
+Follow below steps:

 0. Use `cf bind-service <APP_NAME> <SERVICE_INSTANCE_NAME>`  to bind service instances which need to be exported.
 For example `cf bind-service demoapp myCosmosDB`.